Establishing Paternity in South Florida

 Paternity Test and a Court Order

 A person could also establish paternity by filing a civil action in court.
 Under these circumstances, the parties allow the judge to determine if paternity has sufficiently been established based on the evidence presented.
-A South Florida paternity lawyer can help present your case effectively and ensure your rights are protected throughout the legal process.
+A South Florida paternity lawyer or experienced paternity test lawyer can help present your case effectively and ensure your rights are protected throughout the legal process in paternity Florida matters.

 If the results prove that the man believed to be the father is the biological father, then the court will issue an Administrative Order of Paternity and inform the Florida Bureau of Vital Statistics to add the father’s name to the child’s birth certificate.